What is a certified home inspector?

-Q: What is a certified home inspector?
+Q: What is a licensed home inspector?

 Q: What is a pre-purchase inspection?